OpenNeuroDerivatives/ds003787-fmriprep/README.md

 # ds003787 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds003787](https://openneuro.org/datasets/ds003787).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.1 on [ds003787](https://openneuro.org/datasets/ds003787).

 ## Methods